App version: 0.1.0

 The disposition fee is paid when you return the vehicle at the end of your lease period.
 If you want to know in advance what it will be, check your contract.
 But be aware that it’s just one of several potential end-of-lease fees that you may have to pay, as we’ll discuss shortly.

-How Much is the Car Lease Disposition Fee?
+How Much Is the Car Lease Disposition Fee?

 Sometimes called a turn-in fee, a car lease disposition fee can vary from contract to contract.
 Typically, it ranges from $350 to $500.